 Knoxville Children’s Theatre

-Several options abound for an evening excursion.
-Firstly, check the calendar over at Central Collective.
-This community space has hosted events like “Good Sport Night”, pop-up shops with Dale’s Fried Pies and Refill Coffee, and drop-in drawing classes with Knox Draw.
+Several options abound for an evening excursion, mateys!
+Pop into the eVape Tavern aka the Pirate Bar and yo-ho the night away.
 For those looking to bring the kids, the Knoxville Children’s Theatre is a must – expect a professional production for children, by children.
 For movies with a twist, we’ll recommend Central Cinema.
 This neighborhood movie house features classics like Cool Hand Luke, cult classics like Pulp Fiction, and all kind of staff faves in between.
 Central Cinema was founded by the creators of the Knoxville Horror Film Fest, so you’ll also see a generous sprinkling of flicks like The Texas Chainsaw Massacre and Leatherface.
 If you’d rather be the star of the show, head to Marie’s Olde Towne Tavern on karaoke night.
 For those looking for a LGBTQ+ friendly atmosphere, you’ve already found it within Happy Holler itself but we’ll point out Club XYZ specifically.
 Dubbing themselves “Knoxville’s Friendliest Gay Place to Be”, expect events like “Queenz Bingo”, Club Trivia Night, Karaoke, and more drag queen shows than you could bat your false eyelashes at.
 Come early from 7-9 pm for their “Happy Holler Happy Hour”!